 Idiopathic Pulmonary Fibrosis

 Idiopathic pulmonary fibrosis (IPF) is a type of chronic scarring lung disease characterized by a progressive and irreversible decline in lung function.
 The cause is unknown.
 Symptoms typically include gradual onset of shortness of breath and a dry cough.
 Other changes may include dome shaped finger and toenails called nail clubbing.
 Complications may include pulmonary hypertension, heart failure, pneumonia, or pulmonary embolism.
 Risk factors include cigarette smoking, certain viral infections, and a positive family history.
 The underlying mechanism involves scarring of the lungs, hence the name, fibrosis.
 Diagnosis is by exclusion and requires ruling out other potential causes.
 It may be supported by a CT scan.
 It is a type of interstitial lung disease (ILD).
 People often benefit from pulmonary rehabilitation and supplemental oxygen.
 Certain medications like pirfenidone or nintedanib may slow the progression of the disease.
 Lung transplantation may also be an option.
 The overall world prevalence is about 5 million people.
 The disease is newly diagnosed in about 12 per 100,000 people per year.
 Patients are usually in their 60s and 70s.
 Average life expectancy following diagnosis is about four years.
 Phase I clinical trials using MSCs from bone marrow (47), placenta (48) and adipose tissue (49) in the treatment of idiopathic pulmonary fibrosis have demonstrated a safe profile without evidence of worsening fibrosis due to the therapy.
-We here at Phenicell Regenerative Institute offer both adult bone marrow stem cells as well as umbilical cord stem cells.
-However, we favor umbilical cord stem cells for patients over 55 years of age.
+We here at Phenicell Regenerative Institute offer both adult bone marrow natural biologics as well as umbilical cord natural biologics.
+However, we favor umbilical cord natural biologics for patients over 55 years of age.

 Systemic Lupus Erythematosus (SLE) & Nephritis